Sandeep Unnikrishnan: Funeral

-At Unnikrishnan's funeral, mourners chanted "Sandeep Unnikrishnan Amar Rahe" ("May Sandeep Unnikrishnan('s name) remain eternal").
+At Major Sandeep's funeral, mourners chanted "Sandeep Unnikrishnan Amar Rahe" ("May Sandeep Unnikrishnan's name remain eternal").
 Thousands of people lined up outside his Bangalore house to pay their respects.
 His funeral was held with full military honours.

 Honour and legacy

 The Mother Dairy Double Road in Bengaluru, a 4.5 km stretch from Federal Mogul on Doddaballapur Road to MS Palya junction, within Yelahanka New Town, was renamed Major Sandeep Unnikrishnan Road in his honour.
-A bust of Unnikrishnan is installed on Ramamurthy Nagar Outer Ring Road junction in Bangalore and is named in his honour.
+A bust of Major Sandeep Unnikrishnan is installed on Ramamurthy Nagar Outer Ring Road junction in Bangalore and is named in his honour.

-There is a bust of Unnikrishnan at the entrance of Indian Education Society on Jogeshwari Vikhroli Link Road, Mumbai.
-An army housing complex at Whitefield, Bangalore is named 'Sandeep Vihar' and a bust of Unnikrishnan is installed in the center of Housing complex.
+There is a bust of Major Sandeep Unnikrishnan at the entrance of Indian Education Society on Jogeshwari Vikhroli Link Road, Mumbai.
+An army housing complex at Whitefield, Bangalore is named 'Sandeep Vihar' and a bust of Major Sandeep is installed in the center of Housing complex.

-Biopic
+In popular culture

-A film, titled Major, stars Adivi Sesh in the titular role of Unnikrishnan.
+A film, titled Major, stars Adivi Sesh in the title role of Major Sandeep Unnikrishnan.
 The film is produced by actor Mahesh Babu, Sony Pictures International Productions, and A+S Movies.

 The principal photography of the film began in February 2020, and was released worldwide on 3 June 2022.